SecureHats/AzWorkspaceManager/docs/en-US/Get-AzWorkspaceManagerAssignmentJobs.md

 ```

 ## DESCRIPTION
-This function gets the Workspace Manager Groups and properties
+The Get-AzWorkspaceManagerAssignmentJobs cmdlet gets the Microsoft Sentinel Workspace Manager Assignment Jobs
+It can be used to get all the Workspace Manager Assignment Jobs or a specific Workspace Manager Assignment Job by specifying the JobName.

 ## EXAMPLES